-Johannesburg – The fraud case against businessman Sandile Majali was postponed in the Johannesburg Specialised Commercial Crimes Court on Friday.
+The fraud case involving businessman Sandile Majali was postponed for further investigation in the Johannesburg Commercial Crimes Court today.

 The case was postponed to January 18 for Majali and accused number five, Linda Welencia Dlamini, who are out on bail.